Baseball-Orioles' star third baseman Brooks Robinson dies at 86

 He finished his career with a .267 batting average, 2,848 hits, 268 home runs and 1,357 RBI, but will always be remembered for his stellar defensive play.

-(Reporting by Frank Pingue in Toronto; Editing by Bill Berkrot, Diane Craft and Toby Davis)
+(Reporting by Dan Whitcomb; additional reporting by Frank Pingue; Editing by Bill Berkrot, Diane Craft, Toby Davis and Gerry Doyle)

 ((frank.pingue@thomsonreuters.com; +1-647-480-7636; Reuters Messaging: frank.pingue.thomsonreuters.com@reuters.net))